HuwCampbell/ivory/doc/user/api-compatibility.md

 This document serves as a list of changes to the Ivory API, both in the file format and in the Scala API.

+## 1.0.0-*-f7378d0

+- Introduced `dense:escaped:thrift` and `sparse:escaped:thrift` output formats for snapshot, and `text:escaped` format
+  to ingest.
+These are symmetrical and result in newlines and the delimited character to be escaped with a backslash `\`.
+  `cat-facts` and `debug-*` commands will now always be escaped.

 ## 1.0.0-*-ed57711

 - Introduced `dense:thrift` and `sparse:thrift` output formats for snapshot.